jensen/rspec-notes/README.md

 end
 ```

 Completing the order is the difficult part.
-We need to start disecting the existing html strcuture to determine which elements we need to interact with.
+We need to start disecting the existing html structure to determine which elements we need to interact with.
 Since we are going to be peforming the same task for both tests we will create a function that can be called from within either scenario.

 ```ruby
 def add_product_and_checkout